jonreid/TestableView/README.md

 That's much simpler, hiding the boilerplate that isn't part of the test-specific intent.

-### Final improvements for scannability
+### Improvements for safety and scannability

-I prefer not to have assertions inside closures.
-If something goes wrong with the infrastructure and the closure doesn't run, it's not obvious that the test will fail.
+I avoid assertions inside closures.
+If something goes wrong with the infrastructure and the closure doesn't run, will the test fail?
+Sometimes the infrastructure ensures this, sometimes it doesn't.

 So I like to set up an optional variable, capture the value inside the closure, then check the result on the outside.

 <!-- snippet: scannable -->
 <a id='snippet-scannable'></a>